Rutland City police say officer was struck by vehicle before driver was shot, wounded

 Vermont State Police, which is investigating Wednesday early-morning’s shooting, identified the wounded man as Michael Goodnough, 45, of Rutland.
-Goodnough was transported to Rutland Regional Medical Center, where he underwent surgery.
+Goodnough was transported to Rutland Regional Medical Center, where he underwent surgery and was in intensive care.

 MORE: One man shot by police during Rutland City drug investigation